byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Patio Living](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomYogaweb.jpg)

-Living room was an open shared space, with beautiful cooling white marble floors, very spacious for any kind of body work. ***The furniture was locally custom built and designed to encourage healthy body movement, to relax and/or work.*** Space was ample to enjoy a tea on the patio and experience the company of visiting birds, that where always around, singing, exploring and foraging in the gardens that surrounded the unit.
+Living room was an open shared space, with beautiful cooling white marble floors, very spacious for any kind of body work. ***The furniture was locally custom built; designed to encourage healthy body movement, to relax and/or work.*** Space was ample to enjoy a tea on the patio and experience the company of visiting birds, that where always around, singing, exploring and foraging in the gardens that surrounded the unit.

 ![Relax in nature](./vivariumGeorgeTownGallery/vivariumPatio/vivariumPatio01Web.JPG)